BugBusterSWE/userManual/chapters/managementCollection.md

 ## Opening the show-page of a document
 The show-page of a document displays the document's attributes in a table.
-For access a show-page you need to position yourself in the collection index of belonging (see3.2) and follow step 3.
+For access a show-page you need to position yourself in the collection index of belonging (see 3.2) and follow step 3.
 ![](documentShowPage.png)